-The brain is an incredibly complex and delicate organ.
-In the middle of any accident, it is extremely vulnerable.
-With truck accidents, due to their force and severity, that risk is magnified.
-Below we have compiled data from trucking accident settlements and verdicts in Illinois and other jurisdictions where the injured parties have various types of brain injuries.
+The brain is an incredibly complex and delicate organ that during an accident is extremely vulnerable.
+The force and severity of truck accidents magnify the risk of catastrophic injuries.
+The compiled data below involves trucking accident settlements and verdicts in Illinois and other jurisdictions where the injured parties suffered various types of brain injuries.

 While the information below is a good starting point for learning about how a truck accident case involving a brain injury may be valued, there certainly are many other factors which deserve to be evaluated.
 Contact our office for a free review of your truck accident case with an attorney who has experience with a situation similar to yours.